AndreaR2D/Tech-items-diag/README.md

 #### Fields cleaning
 * Renamed the unamed fied as "Row_ID"
 * **Partner product category** = splitted the 2 parts -> New Column "Partner_Category".
 Lots of missing values / errors in the new column
 * **Brands** = Missing values replaced by "Unknown" and manual standardisation of known brands (search & replace).
 I will only use legit famous brands names, because there are too much error remaining in this field.
-A proper cleaning involve a
+* **Brand Check** = Tag to identifiate brands I know.
+(17 233 rows)
 * **Year of manufacture** =
   * Converted as a integer
   * Outliers: Printer created in 1015 by HP ? 🤨 Before 1950 I've only kept watches, lamp, sewing machine.
 For the other rows (77) I've deleted year and age